priyanivyas/MINI_PROJECTS/README.md

 ---GAME OVER---
 ```

-## Known issues

-Yeah, there's a small bug with the quit function - working on fixing that.
-The game logic itself works fine though.

 ## Why I made this

 Started learning Python recently and wanted to practice basic stuff like loops, conditionals, and user input.
-This seemed like a good first project to get my feet wet.
+This seemed like a good project to get my feet wet.

 Feel free to fork it or suggest improvements if you want.
-Still figuring out this whole coding thing!